aspinuso/dispel4py/provenance.md

 ```python
 ProvenanceType(self)
 ```
-__ProvenanceType The type-based approach to provenance collection provides a generic ProvenanceType class__

-that defines the properties of a provenance-aware workflow component.
+The type-based approach to provenance collection provides a generic ProvenanceType class that defines the properties of a provenance-aware workflow component.
 It provides a wrapper that meets the provenance requirements, while leaving the computational behaviour of the component unchanged.
 Types may be developed as PatternType and ContextualType to represent respectively complex